joncursi/cheddur-whitepaper/whitepaper.md

 # TODO

+* market size: talk about VC investment, number of projects in 2020...
 * Flush out scope of work:
     * Should profile submissions and edits be tokenized, too?
     * Can listings be tokenized later, or does this have to be set on day 1?